NEW: Six monitors will begin work Monday, spokesman says; 24 more are expected soon

 He also said that his government has been discouraged by a lack of objective information and has called on Syria to allow in international journalists.

-Until Saturday, Russia and China had blocked Security Council attempts to pass resolutions condemning the government of al-Assad.
+Until Saturday, Russia and China – which both have major trade ties with Syria – had blocked Security Council attempts to pass resolutions condemning the al-Assad government.
 While the two countries have said they want an end to the violence, both have argued that previous resolutions were not even-handed.

 Rice, the current Security Council president, pointed to reports of ongoing violence, which are already “raising renewed doubts about the sincerity” of Syrian authorities to end hostilities.